 By Nicholas Varangis

 “One of the greatest heroes in American history never fired a bullet.”
 That is the tagline of Director Mel Gibson’s film, Hacksaw Ridge, which opened in theaters November 4, 2016.
-The film, which has already been met with wide acclaim from critics, tells the incredible true story of Desmond Doss, the first conscientious objector to receive the Medal of Honor.
+The film, which was met with wide acclaim from critics, tells the incredible true story of Desmond Doss, the first conscientious objector to receive the Medal of Honor.
 But who is Desmond Doss?
 And what makes his story so unique?

 Before Hacksaw Ridge: A Seventh-Day Adventist Enlists